 Having a contract dispute with your employer can be frustrating and stressful.
 But you don’t have to face this challenge alone.

-It is important that the terms of your contract are fair and that your employer upholds them in line with the letter of UK law, and we at First4lawyers can help make sure that’s the case.
-Indeed, in 2011–12 there were 32,100 claims of breach of contract accepted by employment tribunals.
+It is important that the terms of your contract are fair and that your employer upholds them in line with the letter of UK law, and we at First4Lawyers can help make sure that’s the case.
+Indeed, the most recent Ministry of Justice statistics (2011/12) show there were 32,100 claims of breach of contract accepted by employment tribunals.

 Our employment lawyers can advise you of your rights and guide you toward resolving your situation.
 We can provide solicitors experienced in contract disputes to help fight your case or negotiate a fair settlement – just get in touch.

 What are the reasons that contract disputes may arise?

 Employment law is complex.
 As a result, there are many reasons why a dispute may arise between you and a current or former employer.
 Some of the most common reasons are:

 - Unfair treatment – This may include discrimination on the grounds of ethnic origin or colour, gender, marital status (including civil partnership), age or disability, pregnancy or childbirth.